Leicester City F.C.

 The club was founded in 1884 as Leicester Fosse F.C, before they became known as Leicester City in 1919, coinciding with the city of Leicester gaining official city status.
-They moved to Filbert Street in 1891, were elected to the Football League in 1894, and moved to the nearby King Power Stadium in 2002 (formerly known as the Walkers Stadium).
+They moved to Filbert Street in 1891, were elected to the Football League in 1894, and moved to the nearby Walkers Stadium in 2002.
+The stadium was renamed to the present day King Power Stadium in 2011.

-Leicester City have won seven prominent trophies within the English football league system, including one Premier League, one FA Cup, three League Cups, and two FA Community Shields.
+Leicester City have won seven major trophies within the English football league system, including one Premier League, one FA Cup, three League Cups, and two FA Community Shields.
 They are currently the sixth most successful team in English football since the turn of the century, as one of only five clubs to have won all three major domestic trophies since 2000.
 The club's 2015–16 Premier League title win attracted global attention, and they became one of seven clubs to have won the Premier League since its inception in 1992.
-Prior to 2015–16, Leicester's highest league finish was second place in the 1928–29 First Division.
+Prior to 2015–16, Leicester's highest league finish was the second place in the 1928–29 First Division.

 The club's longest period of time spent at the top level of English football came between 1957 and 1969.
-During these years, Leicester reached three FA Cup finals, competed in European football for the first time, and recorded their 3rd highest ever league finish.
-The club have since participated in a further six European campaigns and two FA Cup finals, reaching the UEFA Champions League quarter-finals in 2016–17, winning their first FA Cup title in 2021, and reaching the UEFA Europa Conference League semi-finals in 2021–22.
+During these years, Leicester reached three FA Cup finals, competed in European football for the first time, and recorded their third highest ever league finish.
+The club have since participated in a further six European campaigns and two FA Cup finals, reaching the UEFA Champions League quarter-finals in 2016–17, winning the FA Cup in 2021, and reaching the UEFA Europa Conference League semi-finals in 2021–22.
 Leicester won the League Cup in 1964, 1997, and 2000 respectively, and were finalists in 1964–65 and 1998–99.